 You can find a round-up of where we went on our first family travel adventure here (link to be added – check back next…erm…year).
 We’re hoping we can help to inspire other families to step away from their usual lives for a while and explore the world with their children.
 Childhood is too short.
 We only get to spend a few years with these amazing, funny, special little people.
 We don’t want to waste that precious time sitting in an office or a classroom.
 There’s so much to see, so much to learn, so much to experience.

 Check out some of our favourite backpacking posts.

 When we returned home to the UK after a year travelling with our kids, we couldn’t settle.
 We had been discussing ways to carry on with our adventures while we were backpacking in Asia and came up with a ridiculous idea to live and travel on a boat.
 So in 2017, we bought a sailing boat and called her Fat Susan!
 That was a pretty big adventure in itself!
 After fixing up the boat and learning to sail, we left the UK a year later and sailed across the Bay of Biscay towards Spain on the first step of our sailing around the world adventure.

 Almost two years and eighteen countries later, we’ve stalled a bit due to the global Coronavirus pandemic.
 We were preparing to transit the Panama Canal and head across the Pacific Ocean towards New Zealand in a marina on the Atlantic side of Panama when the world closed it’s doors.
 Who knows what will happen next, but whatever it is, the Growing a Pair adventure won’t stop yet.

 Floss, Dez, Sam and Evan

 Growing a Pair

 All photos are taken by us, unless credited otherwise.
-We’ve got a Facebook page too.
-And we’re on Instagram, Youtube and Pinterest.
+We’ve got a Facebook page and an Instagram page too.